 Semolina: I have used 2 tablespoons of fine suji here as it gives a slight texture to the besan burfi.
 It also imparts a slightly milky aroma.
 If you don’t want to use it substitute it with the same amount of besan.
 Check my tips below to know why I used it.

 Sugar: 225 grams (1 cup + 2 tbsps).
 I used organic fine cane sugar.
 If you are using the regular refined sugar, cut down slightly as it is more sweeter.

-1. Pour ghee to a heavy bottom wide pan.
+1. Pour 120 grams ghee (½ cup + 1½ tbsps) to a heavy bottom wide pan.
 I used my pressure pan here.
 Heat it on a medium flame.
-When it melts and turns hot, add fine semolina.
+When it melts and turns hot, add 2 tablespoons fine semolina.
 Mix and let it fry for 50 to 60 seconds.

 3. Mix them and begin to fry stirring continuously on a medium heat for 3 to 4 mins.
 Besan will absorb all of the ghee and the whole mixture will turn thick and clumpy at this stage.

 4. After 3 to 4 mins, reduce the flame to low.
 Continue to stir and fry it until the color of the besan changes to deep golden.
 The mixture will burn if you stop stirring it.
 So stir it non-stop.
-As we continue to fry, ghee begins to release from besan and the mixture thins down gradually.
+At this stage you will see the besan turns fluffy, light and airy indicating it is going to be ready soon.
+As we continue to fry, ghee may begin to release from besan and the mixture is likely to thin down gradually.

 5. After about 20 mins of constant stirring and frying, the color of the besan changes to deep golden and begins to smell aromatic.
 At this stage you will know it is done so be extremely careful & remove if from the stove.
 We don’t want it to turn brown.
 Caution: If you continue to cook, it will turn brown and taste bitter.